How to resolve selected domains over VPN on Linux

 can be used to tell the openvpn-client to ignore all "route all" requests from the server.

-Recently i had to use a VPN-Connection to a fritz-box.
-Its an very popular router in Germany that not only offers easy VPN-Connections but also adds all hosts on its network to its own dns.
-If you want to talk to a machine with the name "workstation" you can reach it using the "workstaion.fritz.box" dns name.
-Also the fritz-box itself is available on the dns name "fritz.box".
+Recently I had to use a VPN-Connection to a FRITZ!Box.
+It's a very popular router in Germany that not only offers easy VPN-Connections but also adds all hosts on its network to its own dns.
+If you want to talk to a machine with the name workstation you can reach it using the "workstation.fritz.box" dns name.
+The fritz-box itself is also available on the dns name fritz.box.

-In my case, i prefer to use my own DNS server for all my querys for speed and privacy reasons - so i only want these with the fritz.box suffix to resolve over the fritzbox.
+In my case, I prefer to use my own DNS server for all queries because of speed and privacy reasons - that means, I only want the domains with the fritz.box suffix to resolve over the FRITZ!Box.

 There is a tool called dig which can do dns queries over specified dns servers, for example